 5. The pioneers were theologically unlearned and immature.
 They had no great theological heritage, and they had no experience in leadership.
 They entertained serious heresies.
 Many of them were Arian.
-And James White, for example, rejected the Trinity.
+And James White, for example, rejected the eternal divinity of Jesus Christ and the person of the Holy Spirit as part of the Godhead.
 They were a few survivors from the shipwreck of the Great Disappointment.
 Adventism was born in a barn, and its founders were as unlearned as the Galilean fishermen, Peter, James and John.
 We do not make these observations to damn the pioneer memory but to truly honor the divine leading despite human weakness.

 6. If Daniel 8:14 only points to what happened in 1844, we might conclude that the 1844 event was a "fizzle."
 In the light of history the 1844 movement certainly looks feeble compared to the Reformation of the sixteenth century.
 But we have to say that "1844" is not finished yet.
 The 1844 event was not a static event.
 We must see that Adventism is a dynamic movement.
 Wisdom will be justified by her children.
 If we try to freeze Adventism—as if the revelation of nineteenth-century light is all there is—we are not really following in the footsteps of the pioneers, who dwelt in tents like Abraham, Isaac and Jacob.
 Our God will become the God of the status quo.
 Holding to the forms of the pioneers, we will reject their spirit!